Own-Data-Privateer/hoardy-web/README.md

 - it is slow enough to be hard to use on an older or a very busy system;
 - it injects content scripts to every page you visit, making your whole browsing experience much less snappy;
 - it performs a lot of `HTTP` requests to third-party services in background (`Hoardy-Web` does **none** of that);
-- you are expected to do everything from the web UI.
+- you are expected to do everything from the web UI;
+- the resulting archives take a lot of disk space.

 Differences in design: